We love digital - Call

 Make every email you send unique.
 Yes this does require both time and effort, but this is real life and not some hypothetical (yet awesome sounding) film.
 Therefore, everything worthwhile requires effort in order to gain results.

 There are certain things you’ll always have to include in an outreach email, such as your contact details and the idea of what you want to write about.
 As far as necessities go though that’s your lot, everything else in the email is up to you.

 There are no set rules to how we should contact people, manners and common sense dictate what we shouldn’t do, but there’s no ‘secret email police’ telling us exactly how we should and shouldn’t communicate.
 As long your email is personal, topical to that blog and legible, then you can pretty much do as you wish.

 If you’re an artist, create a visual representation of why you should write for that blog, make an awesome Infographic or draw a picture of you and that blogger holding hands… you get the idea.
 One word of advice though, it’s preferable to keep your email short.
 Bloggers have normal lives too, and no one likes having to read an essay when their expecting a quick message.

 Throughout this entire process, the most important thing to remember is that bloggers are people too, and the best way to build a relationship is to get to know them personally.

-Get on blogging communities like My Blog Guest.
-They’re filled with bloggers of all kinds, and are a great way to begin interacting with people.
 Find blogger hang outs on Google+ or create groups for like-minded bloggers and organise meet ups to get to know each other.